yossisht9876/node.js-backend-frontend-mongodb/README.md

 1.clone the repo

-2.helm install <service-name> -n <namespace>  -- # example helm install backend-charts -n beckend
+2.helm install "service-name" -n "namespace"  -- # example helm install backend-charts -n beckend

 3.after the 3 services installed up and running, we can check the fronted app url